 Martin Luther King, Jr. Memorial

 The Martin Luther King, Jr. Memorial is one of the newer memorials on the National Mall, dedicated in 2011.
 Largely based on his famous “I Have a Dream” speech, the memorial recreates the “Stone of Hope” and “Mountain of Despair”.

 The scale of this memorial is what makes it so effective, you feel like you are really walking through mountains.

 The World War II Memorial makes a wonderful place to sit and contemplate everything going on around you.
 With low steps to sit on by the water, you have views of the Lincoln Memorial on one side, and the Washington Monument on the other.

 Opened in 2004 to honor the over 16 million men and women who served overseas this is a very popular spot on the mall.

 Fun Museums for Kids in Washington D.C.

 Established in 1846, The Smithsonian Institution includes 19 museums plus the National Zoo.
-With a budget of 1 billion dollars in 2020, and over 22 million visitors in 2019 the system really is massive.
-All of the Smithsonian museums are free to the public, and located close to the National Mall.
+With a budget of 1 billion dollars in 2020 and over 22 million visitors in 2019 the system really is massive.
+All of the Smithsonian museums are free to the public and are located close to the National Mall.